- Social media is an extremely powerful tool in the modern digital marketing world. There is no shocking news here.

-If your Facebook feed is full of stuff about you, i.e. ‘view our latest property’ or ‘contact us for…’ it is highly likely your audience will tune out.
-Instead, offer them chunks of real value; information that’s likely to catch their attention and be genuinely useful.
+If your Facebook feed is full of stuff about you, i.e. ‘view our latest property’ or ‘contact us for…’ it's highly likely your audience will tune out.
+Instead, offer them chunks of real value in the real estate content you share - information that’s likely to catch their attention, build trust and is genuinely useful.

 3. Be prepared to invest time

-4. Increase your reach by using Facebook PPC
+4. Increase your reach by using Facebook Advertising

 Today it’s estimated that the organic reach of a single point on Facebook is about 2%.
 That means that only 20 out of 1000 of your followers will likely see what you post.
 Then, if it gets likes or is shared, more than that will see it.
 So, with these stats in mind, you can increase your reach using Facebook PPC.